tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} Unfamiliar words and jargon are defined in a [glossary](docapis_glossary_section.html).
 At times, the glossary terms are linked to their glossary definitions. {{cb-end}}

 {{cb}} Glossary terms are used consistently across the documentation.
-For example, one doc set doesn't use a certain term while another uses a synonym of the term, and the UI uses yet another term. {{cb-end}}
+For example, one doc set doesn't use a certain term while another uses a synonym of the term, with the admin UI using yet another term. {{cb-end}}

 {{cb}} The language uses active voice (where warranted) with clear subjects and verbs positioned closely together. {{cb-end}}

 {{cb}} Sentences are grammatically correct and read well, without distracting the user or calling attention to the language. {{cb-end}}

 {{cb}} Individual sentences have one main idea.
 Paragraphs have one main point.
-The documentation doesn't have long walls of text with a wandering focus. {{cb-end}}
+(The documentation doesn't have long walls of text with a wandering focus.) {{cb-end}}

 {{cb}} The formatting in code samples follows standard white spacing, line breaks, and other syntax for the language. {{cb-end}}

-{{cb}} Code syntax highlighting appropriate to the language increases the code's readability. {{cb-end}}
+{{cb}} Code syntax highlighting appropriate to the language has been applied to increase the code's readability. {{cb-end}}

 {{cb}} In code samples, placeholder text that needs to be customized is clearly indicated to the user.
 It's not confusing what is code and what needs to be changed, like `APIKEY`. {{cb-end}}